 The MAMA building is designed to host a number of art experiences outside the interior exhibition spaces, including the exterior walls, screens, and roller door.
 These spaces can be used to create unexpected art encounters for passers by on Dean St or in QEII square.

-Art by Accident is Kate Mitchell’s takeover of MAMA’s accidental art sites.
-Mitchell brings a series of works to MAMA that challenge the process and purpose of making art.
+Art by Accident was Kate Mitchell’s takeover of MAMA’s accidental art sites.
+Mitchell brought a series of works to MAMA that challenged the process and purpose of making art.

 The centrepiece to this project was Mitchell’s In Time, a 24-hr real-time video of a performance in which the artist clung to the hands of a human sized clock.
 The completed work was a fully functional timepiece that acted as a 'live' clock on MAMA's exterior.

 In Time was QEII Square’s official timekeeper through to Sunday 1 October 2017, and counted down the minutes until daylight savings begins (or standard time ends).
 In Time is Mitchell told time with her body and marked its inevitable passing.
 She described it as ‘the biggest and hardest thing I’ve ever done – physically, mentally and emotionally it required everything of me’.
 Mitchell spent a full 24 hours 'on the clock' - She referenced physical-based labour workers in her choice of overalls, claimed that being an artist is no more or less important than any other job.

 Mitchell often presentedas the archetypal fool– a character whose exaggerated or comedic behaviour perhaps highlights more complex issues.
 This comedic impulse was present across the works in Art by Accident that at first appeared to poke fun at the job of making of art.